 - Table management – Table management tools let food businesses design and edit floor plans, manage reservations, and allocate orders to each table.

-- Waste management – Waste management is an advanced inventory capability that helps managers to minimize the amount of perishable stock that goes to waste, saving them money in the process.
+- Waste management – Waste management is an advanced inventory capability that helps managers minimize the amount of perishable stock that goes to waste, saving them money in the process.

 - Bar tabs – If your business runs tabs, bar tab features offer a digital way to verify customer cards and keep a record of open tabs until the customers are ready to settle the payment.